Can I Sell My House to a Family Member at Below Market Value?

 Due to owning the house for less than two years, Tyler and Maryanne will have to pay short-term capital gains taxes on that gain of $325,000.
 Because their tax basis wasn’t stepped up to the home’s market value — which could have been upwards of $400,000 when they received it as a gift from Diane — their capital gains tax burden is much heavier than it would have been if they’d paid for some or all of the house.

-Given the potential tax implications such as these, it is always best to consult a tax professional to determine what might work best under your given circumstances.
+Given these potential tax implications, it is always wise to consult a tax professional to determine what might work best for your situation.

 There may be additional mortgage requirements and paperwork involved